nomadyus/dotfiles/README.md

 ## Setup
-Setting up the dotfiles is as easy as `source ./dotfiles.sh` in any linux-based shell environment.
+Setting up the dotfiles is as easy as the command `source ./dotfiles.sh` in any linux-based shell environment.

 ## Reloading